-“Don’t wait to get sick to get healthy”
+Don’t wait to get sick to get healthy.

-Maintaining a holistic, healthy lifestyle where we are connected to the earth and one another are ways we can increase our longevity and prevent illness.
+Maintaining a holistic, healthy lifestyle where we are connected to the earth and one another can increase our longevity and prevent illness.
 To me, living longer doesn’t have much meaning if I can’t live independently and with purpose.
 Most people wait until a health crisis before they make serious changes to their eating and lifestyle habits.
-At Modern Aging, we share ideas on how we can create better habits before we get sick or develop a chronic condition so that we can live healthier, longer, and with the quality of life we desire.
+At Modern Aging, we share ideas on how we can create better habits before we get sick or develop a chronic condition, so that we can live healthier, longer, and with the quality of life we desire.

 Mom was a completely independent woman who took care of everyone else.
 Now, she had to allow herself to be taken care of.
 Mom’s first words in the ICU were “pay mortgage.”
 At that moment, I realized how unprepared I was.
 My family had no idea what bills needed to be paid, or how she had paid them.
 We didn’t have access to her bank account or know if she had a will.
 What was a health care proxy and did Mom have one?

-Fast forward, in 2009 Mom was diagnosed with Parkinson’s Disease and a few years later she would need round the clock care.
-And then in 2016, Dad who was a sculptor living in Vermont, was diagnosed with frontal temporal dementia.
+Fast forward, in 2009 Mom was diagnosed with Parkinson’s Disease and a few years later she would need round-the-clock care.
+And then in 2016, Dad who was a sculptor living in Vermont was diagnosed with frontal temporal dementia.
 At 85, he could no longer live on his own.

 Sadly, Mom passed away in October 2019 from a uterine tumor and Dad died suddenly in April 2020 from Covid-19.

-These experiences made me realize now unprepared I was for life’s greatest challenges.
+These experiences made me realize how unprepared I was for life’s greatest challenges.
 How can I avoid the same fate?
 I knew I was not alone, and that there are millions of others who are entering their 50s, their midlife, who feel the same way.
 With all the challenges my family and I have gone through, Modern Aging could be a way for me to share our experiences and learnings as well as talk with others about alternative ways to live and be healthier.

 This led to Modern Aging.

 We all wish to live as healthy as possible for as long as possible.
 But our backgrounds, where we live, what we like to do and eat are all different.
 That means that we need to have different approaches to health.
 There is not one pathway to longevity.
-I have sought out top experts from all over the world to help guide us to creating a plan that works for us and our families.
-One that can become a part of our lives not just a fleeting trend as we enter the second half of life.
+I have sought out top experts from all over the world to help guide us in creating a plan that works for us and our families.
+One that can become a part of our lives, not just a fleeting trend as we enter the second half of life.